Connection and Authorization

 }

-id uint32 Yes Identifier matching the number sent in the original request, used to match the request and response
+iduint32YesAn identifier matching the number sent in the original request, used to link the request and response.

-In case of an error, a message containing the errorCode parameter is returned.
-A list of possible values is available in the relevant section of the documentation.
+In the event of an error, a message containing the errorCode parameter is returned.
+A list of possible values is available in the corresponding section of the documentation.